trueroad/extractpdfmark/README.md

 built with the following option is required (recommended poppler 0.48.0+).
 If you have poppler 0.74.0+, poppler-cpp I/F is recommended.
-Extract PDFmark's configure script selects poppler-core I/F if pkg-config does not find poppler-cpp >= 0.74.0 and finds poppler >= 0.13.3.

 * --enable-xpdf-headers (poppler 0.59.0 and before)
 * -DENABLE_XPDF_HEADERS=ON (poppler 0.60.0 - 0.72.0)
 * -DENABLE_UNSTABLE_API_ABI_HEADERS=ON (poppler 0.73.0 and after)

+Extract PDFmark's configure script selects poppler-core I/F if pkg-config does not find poppler-cpp >= 0.74.0 and finds poppler >= 0.24.4.
+The configure script's option `--with-poppler=core-private` specifies explicitly using this interface's private version (for poppler 0.13.3+).
+If you would like to use poppler 0.13.3 - 0.24.3, it is necessary to specify explicitly configure script's option `--with-poppler=core-private`.
+However, Extract PDFmark with these versions of popler fails some tests in `make check`.
+The configure script's option `--with-poppler=core` specifies explicitly using this interface's normal version (for poppler 0.48.0+).

 When you would like to use packages for preparing the required library, the following might be convenient.